brandonbird/nest-sdk-generator/README.md

 }
 ```

-When run, it will take this:
+When run, it will take each controller like this:

 ```ts
 @Controller('courses')